 How to calculate customer retention rate?

 To calculate the customer retention rate, you need to determine the time period first.
-You can then calculate the retention rate as the total number of paying customers you have at the end of the period divided by the total number at the beginning.
-Let us consider two scenarios.
+Afterward, you calculate the number of customers at the end of the period minus the number of new customers acquired during the period, divided by the total number of customers at the start of the period, and multiplied by 100.

 Customer retention rate is not the only metric you can measure to understand the health of your business.

 There are also other user engagement metrics that you can use to improve the average retention rate for your business.

 The average customer retention rate differs from one industry to another.
 So do the industry benchmarks.
 This is for several reasons.